hypo69/hypo/docs/gemini/out/en/explainer/src/ai/gemini/generative_ai.md

 **Dependency Analysis:**

 The mermaid code visualizes the dependencies. `google.generativeai` and `requests` are crucial external libraries for interacting with the Google AI platform and making HTTP requests.
 Packages within the `src` directory are internal project components.
 Crucially, the code relies on the `gs` and `utils` modules (`pprint`, file handling, date-time management, JSON handling, and Unicode decoding) to manage project-specific functions.
-The diagram demonstrates the interdependence and flow of information between these modules and external libraries.
+The diagram demonStartes the interdependence and flow of information between these modules and external libraries.

 ## <explanation>